zhangshushu15/omni-cli/README.md

 Or add them to your $HOME/.env file.

-Please refer to Gemini CLI's documention for its usage.
-All of Gemini CLI's functions should stay the same.
+Please refer to Gemini CLI's documention for other usage.
+All of Gemini CLI's functions should be the same.

-**Please note** that this is still experimental.
-The quality may vary significantly between top-tier models and lower-tier ones.

 Please file bugs or feature requests.
 Thanks!